michalsn13/Flashcards-app/docs/about.md

 **4.Is it better than ANKI?**

 I'd say that it's a simplification of the ANKI app as it does not have all of ANKI's features (for example single card parameters can only be seen through SQL- they cannot be visualized by the user).
-What makes it better for me is the fact I can modify the program to suits my studying preferences more.
+What makes Python-Flashcards better for me is the fact I can modify the program to suit my studying preferences.

 **5.Are there any plans on updating the project?**

 I'm thinking about the possibility to add only the fronts of cards and translating them to a given language automatically.
 For example, you have a deck of polish-english words and you come across a new polish word 'zegar'- it can be received by the program, translated to english (to 'clock') and added to the deck as a card.
 From the Python perspective, I'd probably use scraping from any web dictionary.

+**6.Is there a way to see how the code works sequentially?**

+I've added logging there so after every run of the program info about how everything went from the start to finish will be stored in file called 'logs.txt'
+(it will be automatically created after the first implementation of *app.py*.

+**7.Is the program errors free?**

+I've tried my best to take care of every possible error (especially the input ones) but as it's a private project, I did not spend too much time thinking about what else can go wrong while running the code.
+Inform me about every error you stumbled across- I'll try fixing it.